mstagg/Connect4/README.md

 See changelog for list of changes and bug fixes (post v0.1).

 To Do:

-\n*Add AI class for computer opponent
+*Add AI class for computer opponent

-\n*Add capability to play against computer
+*Add capability to play against computer
 *Add varying difficulties
 *Add AI simulations (computer vs. computer)
 *Add instructions